vsbron/course-react2023-fast-react-pizza/README.md

 - Option to search for the specific order details;
 - Adding Pizzas to the cart, where the total quantity and the price will be calculated;
 - Pizza could be deleted from the cart individually or all at once;
+- The quantities of the pizzas can be changed in the cart;

 ## Details